-John S. Akin, Gary A. Biglaiser, Patrick J. Conway, Richard T. Froyen, Eric Ghysels, Donna B. Gilleskie, David K. Guilkey, Eric Renault, Steven S. Rosefielde, John F. Stewart, Helen V. Tauchen.
+John S. Akin, Gary A. Biglaiser, Patrick J. Conway, Richard T. Froyen, Eric Ghysels, Donna B. Gilleskie, David K. Guilkey, Steven S. Rosefielde, John F. Stewart, Helen V. Tauchen.

-Anusha Chari, Neville Francis, Lutz Hendricks, Jonathan Hill, Brian McManus, Peter Norman, William Parke, Sergio Parreiras, Boone A. Turchi.
+Anusha Chari, Neville Francis, Lutz Hendricks, Jonathan Hill, Brian McManus, Peter Norman, William Parke, Sergio Parreiras, Klara Peter, Boone A. Turchi.

-Saraswata Chaudhuri, Clement Joubert, Vijay Krishna, Klara Peter, Toan Phan, Andrew Yates.
+Saraswata Chaudhuri, Clement Joubert, Fei Li, Toan Phan, Tiago Pires, Andrew Yates.

-James Anton, Richard Bilsborrow, Peter Coclanis, Robert Connolly, Jennifer Conrad, Michael T. Owyang, Billy Pizer, Barry Popkin, Frank Sloan, Sally Stearns, Rachel Willis.
+James Anton, Peter Coclanis, Ricardo Colacito, Robert Connolly, Jennifer Conrad, Mariano Massimiliano Croce, Nathan Letts, Gordon Liu, Michael T. Owyang, Billy Pizer, Barry Popkin, Frank Sloan, Sally Stearns, Rachel Willis.

 Michael Aguilar, Rita Balaban, Burton Goldstein, Stephen Lich-Tyler, Jeremy Petranka, Geetha Vaidyanathan.

-Dennis Appleyard, Arthur Benavie, Stanley W. Black, Ralph Byrns, William A. Darity Jr., Alfred J. Field Jr., James Friedman, A. Ronald Gallant, David McFarland, James L. Murphy, Ralph Pfouts, Michael K. Salemi, Vincent Tarascio, Roger Waud, James Wilde.
+Dennis Appleyard, Arthur Benavie, Stanley W. Black, Ralph Byrns, William A. Darity Jr., Alfred J. Field Jr., James Friedman, A. Ronald Gallant, Dell B. Johannesen, David McFarland, James L. Murphy, Ralph Pfouts, Michael K. Salemi, Vincent Tarascio, Roger Waud, James Wilde, Xiaodong Wu.